SEND Policy 2024.docx

 • To provide specific intervention in Speech and Language/ Communication Therapy, Anger Management, Social Interaction.

-• To provide a local offer to the LE
+• To provide a local offer to the LEA

 We recognise that our students have Education and Health Care Plans and will develop additional needs within their school life.
 In implementing this policy, we believe students will be helped to overcome and further manage their difficulties.

-This document has been developed in consultation with the Headteacher and other members of staff within Roselyn House School and The RHISE Service taking into consideration present and previous needs of our students.
+This document has been developed in consultation with the Headteacher and other members of staff within Roselyn House School taking into consideration present and previous needs of our students.

 It is a working document which reflects the ethos and practice within the school in relation to children with SEND.
 It has been written with due regard to the requirements of the Special Educational Needs The Code of Practice (2014 with updates to 2020) and it will be monitored and evaluated according to changes within the Code of Practices and when they arise.